Progress Report January 2022

 Services are requested by games when they want to send certain audio to play to the speakers, request certain graphics to be loaded into memory, etc. Pokémon Sword/Shield, in particular, opens and closes LDN service sessions very frequently, which is why it is one of the most affected titles.

-By introducing a worker thread to manage the service list , now only one thread will be able to create or destroy service sessions, preventing the crash from happening.
+By , now only one thread will be able to create or destroy service sessions, preventing the crash from happening.

 Following this lead, bunnei revisited the code used to exit threads, and found that another race condition occurred, where thread references were being destroyed while they were still selectable for scheduling, resulting in a crash.

-The solution was to reimplement the thread termination code more accurately , so that it matches that of the HorizonOS. yuzu now waits for the thread to be unscheduled from all cores before closing it, so that it is destroyed only when it is no longer running.
+The solution was to , so that it matches that of the HorizonOS. yuzu now waits for the thread to be unscheduled from all cores before closing it, so that it is destroyed only when it is no longer running.

 Another long-standing problem with Pokémon Sword/Shield was related to the code used for the High-Level Emulation (HLE) Service Thread Management.